Five Easy Tips to Help Beach Wildlife

 Doing these simple things can make your beach vacation better for you and wildlife.

 Adam Larson is a Seasonal Park Ranger with the Maryland Park Service.
-Article appears in Vol. 24, No. 3 of the Maryland Natural Resource magazine, fall 2021.
+Article appears in Vol. 24, No. 3 of the Maryland Natural Resource magazine, summer 2021.